Mexicans fear looting spree as shops robbed, online messages incite theft

 Mexico City Mayor Claudia Sheinbaum said at a news conference on Wednesday that authorities are conducting “permanent surveillance of social networks in case there are any calls” to loot and explained that the thieves targeting shops to steal televisions and the like “has nothing to do with” poverty.

 That did little to assuage the fears of some shopkeepers as criminals organized heists on social networks and instant messaging platforms, such as WhatsApp.
+(FB.O)

 “In the middle of this pandemic in Mexico, it’s incredible people are still organizing looting,” a shop owner in populous Mexico state, which neighbors capital Mexico City, said online.